vppmatt/textshare-client/README.md

 # textshare-client

-This is the client for the textshare application, a small program which can be installed on virtual machines, and will allow the trainer to provide you with text that can easily then be copied.
+This is the client for the textshare application, a small program which can be installed on virtual machines, and will allow the trainer to provide you with text that can then easily be copied.

-**To copy this application to the virtual machine:**
+**To install this application to the virtual machine:**

 (1) On the virtual machine, open a command prompt (click on the search icon / magnifying glass, type in CMD, then press enter).